 90s Brunch: Heroes and Villains Halloween, at Proud Cabaret, City of London

 For a classic showdown between good and evil, head along to this heroes vs villains brunch.
 If you’ve ever wanted to see Aladdin and Jafar sort out their differences in a lip sync battle, then Fever have answered your prayers.
-Throw in bottomless cocktails and a three course brunch, and you have yourself a heroic Halloween!
+Throw in a three-course cocktail-fuelled bottomless brunch, and you have yourself a heroic Halloween!

 Celebrate life with a Day of the Dead festival.